jaronskijakub/hevy-mcp/README.md

 - `get_training_gaps`: exercises you have dropped, ranked by how long they have been missing
 - Exclude exercises from today's routine when suggesting alternatives
 - HTTP transport plus hosting, so the tools work from the Claude mobile app

+## Disclaimer

+I am not affiliated with Hevy.
+This project calls the public Hevy API and ships no Hevy code or data.
+Hevy is a trademark of its owners.

 ## License